enspirit/jeny/README.md

 ## Contributing

-use github issues and pull requests for contributions.
+Use github issues and pull requests for contributions.
 Please favor pull requests if possible for small changes.
 Make sure to keep in touch with us before making big changes though, as they might not be aligned with our roadmap, or conflict with open pull requests.